 The Jurassic Coast Explore this famous World Heritage Site

-The world renowned Jurassic Coast should definitely be one of the places to visit during your stay in Dorset.
+The world renowned Jurassic Coast should definitely be one of the places to visit during your visit to Dorset.

 Millions of years of history

-The Jurassic Coast was granted UNESCO status for its outstanding geology, revealing 185 million years of Earth's history along its 95 mile stretch of coastline.
+The Jurassic Coast was granted UNESCO status for its outstanding geology and reveals 185 million years of Earth's history along its 95 mile stretch of coastline.
 It is well known for being one of the richest heritage sites for prehistoric remains.

 The rocks and fossils found along the Dorset stretch of the Jurassic Coast are from the Jurassic and Cretaceous time periods - between 65 and 200 million years ago.
 For this reason it is a hot bed for fossil hunting, with hundreds of specimens having been discovered.